 WASHINGTON, Dec.
-8, 2015 /PRNewswire-USNewswire/ -- Tennessee ranks 34th in the country in funding programs to prevent kids from smoking and help smokers quit, according to a national report released today by a coalition of public health organizations.
-Tennessee is spending $5 million this year on tobacco prevention and cessation programs, which is just 6.6 percent of the $75.6 million recommended by the Centers for Disease Control and Prevention (CDC).
+13, 2017 /PRNewswire-USNewswire/ -- Tennessee ranks 34th nationwide in funding programs that prevent kids from smoking and help smokers quit, according to a report released today by leading public health organizations.
+Tennessee is spending $6.2 million this year on tobacco prevention and cessation programs, which is just 8.2 percent of the $75.6 million recommended by the Centers for Disease Control and Prevention (CDC).

-- Tennessee will collect $401.3 million this year from the 1998 tobacco settlement and tobacco taxes, but will spend only 1.2 percent of it on tobacco prevention programs.
+- Tennessee will collect $428.7 million in revenue this year from the 1998 tobacco settlement and tobacco taxes, but will spend only 1.5 percent of the money on tobacco prevention programs.

 SOURCE Campaign for Tobacco-Free Kids